WDI-SEA/notes/05-node-express/express-REST-crud/01get-post.md

 ### 5. Create (POST) route

 When the above form is submitted it will make a `POST` to the url `/dinosaurs` with the data contained in the form fields.
-To receive this data, we need to create the `POST` route and use the node package `body-parser` to make the data readable.
+To receive this data, we need to create the `POST` route and use some middleware to make the data readable.
+This middleware is new to `express` and prior to version 4, we had to manually install the `body-parser` node package in order to use it.
 (If it bothers you that we're glazing over how the data comes through before we send it through something like `body-parser`, read [this article](https://medium.com/@adamzerner/how-bodyparser-works-247897a93b90).
 It will always make sense to use some sort of framework like `body-parser` in practice, but if you're interested in capturing the raw data, see [this article](https://itnext.io/how-to-handle-the-post-request-body-in-node-js-without-using-a-framework-cd2038b93190).)

-***body-parser*** will store the data submitted from the form in a user-friendly `req.body` object.
+This middleware will store the data submitted from the form in a user-friendly `req.body` object.

-install `body-parser` via npm and add it to your server file:

 ***index.js***
 ```js